carl-sjtu/raedme-test/Exercise1_introdction_to_README_file.md

-Question:What is a README file?What should a README file contain?;
+Question:What is a README file?What should a README file contain?
-Answer:;
+Answer:
-The first source:;
+The first source:
 'A README is a text file that introduces and explains a project.it contains information that is commonly required to understand what the project is about' exerpted from website https://www.makeareadme.com/
 The second source: